 Some older versions of the ARM libraries implemented a function called fp_status() that manipulated a status word in the floating-point environment.
 This is the same as ieee_status() but it uses an older style of status word layout.
-The compiler still supports the fp_status() function for backwards compatibility. fp_status() is defined in stdlib.h.

 The function prototype for fp_status() is: